vitruvianscience/OpenDeep/README.rst

 * PyYAML_ (optional): used for YAML parsing of config files.

 * Bokeh_ (optional): if you want live charting/plotting of values during training or testing.

+All of these Python dependencies (not the system-specific ones like CUDA or HDF5), can be installed with :code:`pip install -r requirements.txt` inside the root OpenDeep folder.

 .. _installation instructions here: http://deeplearning.net/software/theano/install.html#bleeding-edge-install-instructions